brettcannon/release-often/README.md

 ### Update version
 Based on which of the following labels are applied to a PR, update the version number:

-- `impact:breaking` to bump the major version
+- `impact-breaking` to bump the major version
-- `impact:feature` to bump the minor version
+- `impact-feature` to bump the minor version
-- `impact:bugfix` to bump the micro version
+- `impact-bugfix` to bump the micro version
-- `impact:post-release` to bump the `post` version
+- `impact-post-release` to add/bump the `post` version
-- `impact:project` to make no change
+- `impact-project` to make no change

 Supported build tools:
 - [Poetry](https://pypi.org/project/poetry/)